 Supervision start and end times should be clearly indicated in the student/parent handbook and communicated frequently to parents.
 Gates cannot be opened and students cannot be allowed onto campus until supervision is present.
-Families should be contacted if their students are arriving on campus before supervision begins.
+Families should be contacted if their students are arriving to campus before supervision begins from accessing unsafe equipment or areas.
+Supervision staff should carry a walkie talkie at all times.

 Each morning the campus engineer and/or supervision staff inspect/s the campus to ensure no unsafe conditions emerged over night.
 Play equipment is inspected to ensure nothing is broken or damaged.
 Any unsafe conditions are reported to the Principal and shared with other supervision staff.
-Emergency tape and cones should be used as needed to prevent students from accessing unsafe equipment or areas.
-Supervision staff should carry a walkie talkie at all times.
+Emergency tape and cones should be used as needed to prevent students